I Pledge Allegiance to the Lamb

 -- George Washington Farewell Address to Nation

-"The 1st amendment has created a wall of separation between church and state, but that wall is a one directional wall, it keeps the government from running the church, but it makes sure that Christian principles will always stay in government."
+A letter from Thomas Jefferson stated that the 1st amendment has created a wall of separation between church and state, but that wall is a one directional wall, it keeps the government from running the church, but it makes sure that Christian principles will always stay in government. [paraphrase]

 "We have no government armed with power capable of contending with human passions unbridled by morality and religion.
 Our constitution was made for a moral and religious people... it is wholly inadequate to the government of any other..."